ysimonson/knosh/README.md

 Underlying knosh is [ketos](https://github.com/murarth/ketos), a minimalistic lisp designed for easy embedding.
 Knosh also uses the excellent [linefeed](https://github.com/murarth/linefeed) crate (by the same author!) so the repl offers all the ergonomics you've come to expect out of bash - autocomplete, reverse-i-search, history, etc.

-Knosh is not meant to be a backwards-compatible replacement to existing shell languages, though most of the commands you're used to running in bash work mostly the same.
+Knosh is not meant to be a backwards-compatible replacement to existing shell languages, though most of the commands you're used to running in bash work the same.

 The name in shorthand for the [knolling](https://en.wikipedia.org/wiki/Tom_Sachs_\(artist\)#Knolling) shell.
 Or maybe the ketos non-shell.